 This factsheet explains what dementia is, including the causes and symptoms, and how it is diagnosed and treated.
 It also looks at some of the different types of dementia.

 The word dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.
-These changes are often small to start with, but for someone with dementia they have become severe enough to affect daily life.
+These changes are often small to start with, but for someone with dementia, they have become severe enough to affect daily life.
 A person with dementia may also experience changes in their mood or behaviour.

-Dementia is caused when the brain is damaged by diseases, such as Alzheimer's disease or a series of strokes.
-Alzheimer's disease is the most common cause of dementia but not all dementia is due to Alzheimer's.
-The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing the dementia.
+Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
+Alzheimer’s disease is the most common cause of dementia but not all dementia is due to Alzheimer’s.
+The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing dementia.

 Each person is unique and will experience dementia in their own way.
 The different types of dementia tend to affect people differently, especially in the early stages.
 How others respond to the person, and how supportive or enabling the person's surroundings are, also greatly affect how well someone can live with dementia.